portworx/px-docs/run-with-mesosphere.md

 ---
 layout: page
-title: "Run Portworx with Mesos and Mesosphere"
+title: "Run Portworx with Mesosphere/DCOS"
 keywords: portworx, PX-Developer, container, Mesos, Mesosphere, Marathon, storage
 sidebar: home_sidebar
 youtubeId : 02yMYE-CEdw
 ---
-You can use Portworx to provide docker volumes for Mesos and Mesosphere through Marathon.
+You can use Portworx to provide docker volumes for Mesos and Mesosphere/DCOS through Marathon.
 Portworx pools your servers' capacity and is deployed as a container.
 Mesosphere has been qualified using DC/OS 1.7, 1.8, 1.9.
 Mesos has been qualified using Mesos 1.0.1.
 Marathon has been qualified, using version 1.3.6.

 The Marathon service maps options through the Docker command line to reference the Portworx volume driver and associated volume.